kyuupichan/electrumx/docs/ARCHITECTURE.rst

 mempool state.
 Obtains the list of current mempool transaction hashes from the Daemon when notified by the Prefetcher.

-Notifies the controller that addresses have been touched when the mempool refreshes (or implicitly when a new block is found).
+Notifies the Controller that addresses have been touched when the mempool refreshes (or implicitly when a new block is found).

 Database
 --------

-The database.
-Flushed chain state is stored in the DB backend, such as leveldb, along with metadata on the host filesystem.
+The underlying data store, made up of the DB backend (such as `leveldb`) and the host filesystem.

 IRC
 ---